darcusfenix/cinema-doc/README.md

 For push notifications I am using the Activemq messaging broker that exposes two ports, one for websocket and tcp for the containers.
 Mqtt is the protocol used for communication.

-I use a load balancer for the rest-full services.
+I use a load balancer for the rest-full services and another for the spa.

 For the front-ent part I developed a single page application in react js / redux.